MFR6340/theenglishextension.org/young-world-1/unit-1: You and Me.md

 <a href="https://www.bookdepository.com/Long-Walk-Water-Linda-Sue-Park/9781786074621?ref=grid-view&qid=1673791097815&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1016690177" rel="nofollow"> Buy on Orell Füssli</a>

-### All About the Philippines: Stories, Songs, Crafts and Games for Kids, by Gidget Roceles Gimenez
+### All About the Philippines: Stories, Songs, Crafts and Games for Kids, by Gidget Roceles Jimenez

 <img src="https://imgur.com/vBGZM2T.png" width="25%" />